 Want to read more about asteroids, comets, meteoroids, meteors and meteorites?

-My next article Real and Simulated Asteroid and Comet Impacts discusses potential meteoroid impact threats to Earth and the simulations being run by NASA to mitigate a catastrophe.
+Real and Simulated Asteroid and Comet Impacts discusses potential meteoroid impact threats to Earth and the simulations being run by NASA to mitigate a catastrophe.

-On a lighter note, if you have ever wondered what asteroids, comets, meteoroids, meteors and meteorites smell like (and why beauty companies have named perfumes, potions and powders after them) read my article Scent from Heaven.
+On a lighter note, if you have ever wondered what asteroids, comets, meteoroids, meteors and meteorites smell like (and why beauty companies have named perfumes, potions and powders after them) read Scent from Heaven.

 Airburst.
 The explosion in the atmosphere of a meteoroid that distributes the disintegrated material and releases energy over a wide area.
 If the incoming object fragments into significant sized pieces in the airburst, there may be an impact crater; if it disintegrates, there won’t be.
 The ground directly beneath the airburst is called the hypocentre or ground zero.

 Asteroid.
 A small body in the Solar System composed of rock and metal, also known as a minor planet (as the IAU prefers).
 Most are located in the Asteroid Belt between Mars and Jupiter.
 A large asteroid is sometimes called a planetoid.
 A small asteroid (less than 1 metre across) is sometimes called a meteoroid.
-Asteroids that orbit near Earth are called near-Earth asteroids (NEAs).
+Asteroids that orbit near Earth are called near-Earth asteroids or objects (NEAs or NEOs).
 Those that orbit strictly within the orbit of Earth are called Atiras.
 Those that orbit strictly outside the orbit of Earth but within that of Jupiter are called Amors and may be Mars-crossers.
 Atens and Apollos are Earth-crossers (the distinction being their semi-major axis).
 Asteroids that co-orbit with a larger body are called Trojans.
 Other collections include Centaurs and Damocloids.

 Asteroid Spectral Type.
 Asteroids are classified by surface composition, according to characteristics in their reflectance spectra at visible and near infrared (VNIR) wavelengths.
 The class can be any of (A, B, C, D, E, F, G, K, L, M, O, P, Q, R, S, T, V, X), depending on the classification scheme used.
 For example, the Chelyabinsk meteoroid was likely S type (like the Flora family) and 2012 DA14 (367943 Duende) appears to be L type.
 You can read about the different asteroid classification schemes here and here.